smashembedded/icezum-digital-design/sensors/buttons/button_debouncer/README.md

 ### Drawbacks

-- ❌ **Latency**: Due to the 6-cycle stability check, the response is slightly delayed (e.g., at 400 Hz clock, debounce latency is ~15 ms).
+- ❌ **Latency**: Due to the 6-cycle stability check, the response is slightly delayed (e.g., at 1 kHz clock, debounce latency is ~6 ms).
 - ❌ **Fixed Debounce Time**: Hardcoded number of shift stages; flexibility requires modifying HDL code.
 - ❌ **Resource Use**: More flip-flops than simpler methods (e.g., monostable latches or counters).